Apple Watch 5 release date, price and features

 - Goes on sale on September 20

 The Apple Watch 5 was announced during the company's September 10 event alongside the next iPhone.
-It's officially coming out on September 20, starting at $399 for the GPS-only model, while the cellular model goes for $499.
+It's officially coming out on September 20, starting at $399 / AED1,599 for the GPS-only model, while the cellular model goes for $499 / AED 1,999.

 The Apple Watch 5 has more case finishes in its 100% recycled aluminum: Gold, Space Black, and a gray Polished hue.
 You can also pick it up in Titanium, in light and dark finishes - Apple didn't specify that this would be a pricier model, but we expect it to be.